vlykhoiedenko/py-cinema-visit/README.md

    This class should have only one static method `sell_product`, that takes `product` - name of the product that customer wants and `customer` - `Customer` instance, that means customer.
-   This method prints what product and to whom cinema sold.
+   `sell_product` method is responsible to sell product to customer, and it prints what product and to whom cinema sold.

    ```python
    cb = CinemaBar()